Derek McManus, Canadian Adventure Company, Mallard Mountain Lodge

 This doesn’t mean it will always be easy.
 We like our guests to be challenged – safely – maybe a little out of their comfort zone – but always with a smile on their face.

 While it’s no easy task, having the right mindset can go a long way to having a fun, and most importantly safe adventure into the backcountry.
-If you’ve found that your mind has been too focussed on work or other problems it might also be time for a reset of your overall life mindset.
+If you’ve found that your mind has been too focused on work or other problems it might also be time for a reset of your overall life mindset.